isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/configure-microservices.md

 >[!NOTE]
 >
-> You need to open, copy, and  paste the contents of private key and project JSON file to the value column of the  Configuration panel as shown in the above screenshot.
+> You need to open, copy, and  paste the contents of private key and service details JSON file to the value column of the  Configuration panel as shown in the above screenshot.

 Once you have added the IMS configuration to the environment, perform the following steps to link these properties with AEM Guides using OSGi: